-Typical and representative decontamination efficiencies for the different equipment configurations, as defined in table 3 are reported in Table 5.
-The decontamination efficiencies are taken from the challenge test carried out by different companies referred in to the annexes 2 and 3.
+Typical and representative decontamination efficiencies for the different equipment configurations, as defined in Table 3 are reported in Table 5.
+The decontamination efficiencies are taken from the challenge tests carried out by different companies referred to in the Annexes 2 and 3.